needle-mirror/com.unity.xr.legacyinputhelpers/Documentation~/index.md

 ## Requirements

-The com.unity.xr.legacyinputhelpers package version 1.4.0 is compatible with the following versions of the Unity Editor:
+This version of the XR Legacy Input Helpers package is compatible with the following versions of the Unity Editor:

-* 2019.3+ (recommended)
-* 2019.1+ (minimum)
+* 2019.4 and later

 # Installing com.unity.xr.legacyinputhelpers